-Septoplasty straightens a deviated septum.
-The septum separates the right and left sides your nose.
+Septoplasty straightens a deviated (crooked) septum.
+The septum separates the right and left sides of your nose.
 It’s made of cartilage and bone and lined with a thin mucous membrane.

 A normal septum is straight and centered.
 A deviated septum is bent or off-center.
 The deviation can happen:

 - During development before birth

 A deviated septum can cause a range of problems.
 A bent septum can disturb your sleep and breathing, and in some cases may lead to sinus infections and headaches.